February 5th, 2019

-- Limiting the login attempts and setting your notifications within WordPress to notify you of excessive failed login attempts, which are typically a sign of attempting a brute force hack, will you informed so that they can immediately take steps to block ip addresses to help prevent hacking.
+- Limiting the login attempts and setting your notifications within WordPress to notify you of excessive failed login attempts.
+Login attempts are typically a sign of a brute force hack.

-- Backing up your WordPress site at least one or two times a week can prevent accidental loss of data or errors when editing your site, but also it is preventative maintenance against your site being compromised with malicious code or viruses.
-A clean restore can then be performed at any time.
+- Backing up your WordPress site at least one or two times a week can prevent accidental loss of data or errors when editing your website.
+Backups are also preventative maintenance measures for websites compromised with malicious code or viruses.

-- WordPress sites that are constantly maintained will also prevent spam.
-Setting spam filters to be a bit more aggressive will also help maintain spam.
-It is a good idea to monitor commenting.
-Blocking questionable comments with the WordPress site admin user will also help.
+- WordPress sites that are maintained continuously will also prevent spam.
+Setting spam filters to be a bit more aggressive will also help fight spam.
+It is a good idea to monitor comments.
+Blocking controversial comments with the WordPress site admin user will also help.

-While hackers are hard at work attempting to brute force into your WordPress website, utilizing all measures listed above will help prevent your WordPress site from being vulnerable.
-Make sure you are diligent in protecting your WordPress site by taking further steps today to secure it!
+While hackers are at work attempting to brute force your WordPress site, utilizing all measures listed above will help prevent your site from being vulnerable.
+Please make sure you are diligent in protecting your WordPress site by taking further steps today to secure it!

 Feel free to contact us should you have any questions.